 Prioritization is the ranking of risk events to determine the order of importance.
 It serves as the basis for risk-handling actions.
+Prioritization is part of risk analysis.

-Integrated Product Teams (IPTs) typically perform risk assessments in a decentralized risk management organization as described in paragraph 4.4.
+Integrated Product Teams (IPTs) typically perform risk assessments in a decentralized risk management organization as described in Paragraph 4.4.
 If necessary, the team may be augmented by people from other program areas or outside experts.
 Paragraph 5.4, Risk Assessment Techniques, elaborates on this for each of the described assessment techniques.